gregcaporaso/microbiogeo/doc/notes/progress_report_1.rst

 those tests, though).

-\** Several of the clustering methods (i.e. ANOSIM, Adonis, PERMANOVA, and MRPP) seem to be very sensitive to clustering.
+\** Several of the clustering methods (i.e. ANOSIM, Adonis, PERMANOVA, and MRPP) seem to have very sensitive to clustering.
 These methods were tested on the whole body dataset using the sex category to determine the grouping of samples.
 We thought this would be a good negative control to test as we did not expect to see significant clustering on sex.
 Much to our surprise, the methods returned